Skip to content

 • Complexity: O(log n)

-This data structure sorts your data and does a binary search on the content.
+This data structure sorts your data and does a binary search on it.
 Since data is sorted at compile time, there is no overhead at runtime.
 Each lookup has a higher latency than a simple array, but once the dataset gets to a few hundred items, it beats the array due to a lower complexity.

 • Memory: Low